International researchers

 Opening a bank account is usually easy.
 You will need to submit the following documents:

 Generally, banks charge account fees.
-These vary depending on bank and scope of services.
+These vary depending on the bank and thescope of services.
 Therefore, we suggest comparing banks and accounts.

 Eurocheck card / Maestro card